Using Language Models as Closed-Loop High-Level Planners for Robotics Applications: A Brief Overview and Benchmarks: Benchmarking Experiments

 Recall that for Problem \ref{prob:cl}, our goal is to investigate the benefit of using CL planners over OL planners.
 For this problem, we compare the OL planner against a CL planner with control horizon equal to the length of the task defined by the task environment.
 This CL planner effectively only replans if a primitive action fails to execute.

 In Problem \ref{prob:ch}, we aim to determine how the control horizon impacts the performance of CL planners.
-Let $k$ denote the length of the task for a specific task environment.
+Let $k$ denote the length of the task for a specific task environment, or equivalent, $k$ is the minimum number of primitive actions required to complete the task.
 We consider CL planners with 3 different control horizons: 1) short, the planner replans every 2 steps, 2) half, the planner replans every $\frac{k}{2}$ steps, and 3) full, the planner replans every $k$ steps.

 Lastly, in Problem \ref{prob:ws}, we assess the effects of warm-starting on the performance of CL planners.
 We utilize CL planners with 2 different control horizons: 1) short and 2) half, and their non-warm-starting counterparts.
-The non-warm-starting variant is identical to its warm-starting counterpart, except that in the prompt, no warm-starting information is provided.
+The non-warm-starting variant is identical to its counterpart, but omits the warm-starting information from the prompt.

 For any CL planners, we limit the total number of VLM queries (i.e., the number of opportunities to produce a plan) to $\frac{2k}{\text{control horizon}}$ for fair comparisons.
 We do so with the consideration that VLMs are prone to mistakes, and more VLM queries could lead to more mistakes being committed.
 To avoid artificially disadvantaging CL planners with shorter control horizons, we provide them with more available VLM queries (i.e., opportunities to replan).